 TSC1 and TSC2 Gene Defects

-TSC1 exists on chromosome 9 and is responsible for the production of hamartin protein, whereas TSC2 gene is on chromosome 16 and produces tuberin protein.
+TSC1 exists on chromosome 9 and is responsible for the production of hamartin protein, whereas the TSC2 gene is on chromosome 16 and produces tuberin protein.

-It is believed that these proteins play a key role as growth suppressors that inhibit that activation of the kinase mTOR.
+It is believed that these proteins play a key role as growth suppressors that inhibit the activation of the kinase mTOR.
 When a gene defect alters the production and function of the hamartin or tuberin proteins, abnormal cell development and differentiation can occur, leading to enlarged cells and lesions in the body.

-The exact mechanism of action of hamartin and tuberin is not fully understood and an alternative explanation is seen in Knudon’s 2-hit model of tumor genesis, which involves loss of heterozygosity that is found in many hamartomas around the bodies of people the tuberous sclerosis.
+The exact mechanism of action of hamartin and tuberin is not fully understood and an alternative explanation is seen in Knudon’s 2-hit model of tumor genesis, which involves loss of heterozygosity that is found in many hamartomas around the bodies of people with tuberous sclerosis.

-The defected TSC1 and TSC2 gene can be passed on to a child from a parent that carries the gene, or can occur spontaneously in an individual with no family history of the condition.
+The defected TSC1 and TSC2 gene can be passed on to a child from a parent that carries the gene or can occur spontaneously in an individual with no family history of the condition.

 Defected TSC1 and TSC2 genes follow an autosomal dominant pattern of inheritance.
-This means that both male and females are affected equally as it affects genes of neutral gender and that either parent with the gene may pass it on directly to any offspring.
+This means that both males and females are affected equally as it affects genes of neutral gender and that either parent with the gene may pass it on directly to any offspring.

 If one member of a couple possesses the gene, all children have a 50% chance of inheriting the gene and having tuberous sclerosis.
 The symptoms that affect the child may differ considerably from the parent and may be milder or more severe.

 Gonadal mosaicism is a form of inherited tuberous sclerosis that involves the gene defects present in some of the reproductive cells of the parent, even though the parent themselves do not carry the mutated genes.
 In this case, a blood test to detect gene mutations is futile as the parent is not affected but their reproductive cells affect the child.